HfMT-ZM4/symbolist-electron/readme.md

 ### UI API helper functions:
 The following functions are provided by the `ui_api` which is available to symbol definitions:
 * `uiDefs` access to the defs in the defs
-* `getDefForElement` helper function to get def for DOM element
+* `getDefForElement` helper function to get def from DOM element
 * `getContainerForElement` look upwards in the elemement heirarchy to find the container

 * `drawsocketInput`,